piplcom/piplapis-java/README.md

 --------------------

 * Google Gson, you can find it inside this project under `lib/google/` or download from [here](http://code.google.com/p/google-gson/downloads/list).
-* Apache HTTP Client, you can find it inside this project under `lib/apache/` or download from [here](http://www.apache.org/dist/httpcomponents/httpclient/binary/httpcomponents-client-4.2.3-bin.zip).
 * The library was tested on Java 7 but will probably work on earlier versions as well.

 Installation